meatfighter/nintaco-go-api-screenshot/README.md

 2. Open the Start Program Server window via Tools | Start Program Server...
 3. Press Start Server.
 4. From the command-line, launch this Go program.
 5. Press the Select gamepad button at any time to capture a screenshot.
-By default, Select is mapped to apostrophe key.
+By default, Select is mapped to the apostrophe key.

 ### Getting Pixels